© 2017 Health Media Lab, Inc.

 In general, data and safety monitoring protocols are required for research that involves greater than minimal risk.
 However, in some instances the IRB may find written protocols necessary for a particular research project where it may be argued that there is no greater than minimal risk.

-For Health Media Lab’s IRB process, investigators should develop and submit data collection and safety monitoring protocols for IRB review.
+For the HML IRB process, investigators should develop and submit data collection and safety monitoring protocols for IRB review.
 The Principal Investigator should also submit an annual update of protocols to the IRB annually, and inform the IRB of any changes to protocols as they occur.
 All research team members should read data and safety monitoring protocols and be prepared to follow them.

 If necessary or appropriate, IRB members may question data collection and safety monitoring protocols if they perceive the need for more information.
 Furthermore, IRB members may need to review and consider data collection and safety monitoring reports when granting continuing approval of research.